 - 4. When using the test point on the cleaning cover note that the flue gas temperature reading will be higher than that measured in the flue thus resulting in an inaccurate efficiency reading.
 To obtain an accurate flue gas temperature and efficiency, the reading can only be measured outside through the low level flue terminal (or the test point on the conventional flue starter section when used). - For high level and vertical balanced flues, the reading may be taken from the flue test point provided on the flue system.
 Refer to Section 9. - For conventional flues, a test point is provided in the conventional flue adaptor for flue draught and flue gas temperature measurement.
-Refer to Section 9. - Set the %CO2, as indicated on the flue gas analyser, to the required value as given in Section 2.2 for the boiler concerned. - Adjust the burner air damper, using the hexagonal key supplied, to achieve the required %CO2.
-Refer to Figure A1-1 in Appendix A1 towards the back of this manual. - 9.
-To increase the %CO3: - Turn the screw anti-clockwise.
-This will close down the burner air damper and decrease the combustion air entering the burner.
+Refer to Section 9. - Set the %CO2, as indicated on the flue gas analyser, to the required value given in Section 2.2 for the boiler concerned. - 8.
+Adjust the burner air damper by rotating the adjuster knob (see Section 11.8) to achieve the required %CO2. - 9.
+To increase the %CO2: - Turn the knob anti-clockwise.
+This will close the burner air damper and decrease the combustion air entering the burner.

-To decrease the %CO3:
+To decrease the %CO2:

-- Turn the screw clockwise.
-This will open up the burner air damper and increase the combustion air entering the burner. - When the %CO2 is set to the correct level, re-check the smoke number if the burner air damper has been moved.
+- Turn the knob clockwise.
+This will open the burner air damper and increase the combustion air entering the burner - When the %CO2 is set to the correct level, re-check the smoke number if the burner air damper has been moved.
 Under no circumstances must the smoke number be above

-For safe and efficient operation of the boiler it is essential that the air damper is correctly set to give the required %CO, in the flue gases.
+For safe and efficient operation of the boiler it is essential that the air damper is correctly set to give the required ${}^{6}$ CO ${2}$ in the flue gases.

-10.5 BALANCING THE SYSTEM
+10.6 BALANCING THE SYSTEM